 Public art speaks to the culture of a place, adds to its beauty, tells its story and enlivens it through colour and motion.
-Carefully chosen and well- placed, contemporary artworks, by regarded artists can animate the foreshore, adding surprise and engaging people as participants, not just as passers-by.
-Eurobodalla Public Art Strategy identifies the Batemans Bay Foreshore as an important environment for exciting art projects.
+Carefully chosen and well-placed, contemporary artworks by regarded artists, can animate the foreshore, adding surprise and engaging people as participants, not just as passers-by.
+Eurobodalla Public Art Strategy identifies the Batemans Bay foreshore as an important environment for exciting art projects.

-- Integrate art along the waterfront to celebrate and reveal the story of the place, its Indigenous themes and contemporary cultural landscape. - Explore opportunities for a wide range of artforms and creative projects - Ensure art is an integral part of street and landscape features with preference given to artworks that are part of an overall approach rather than stand alone pieces. - Consider how required infrastructure and design elements might be artfully imagined. - Prioritise original approaches and well designed, expertly fabricated and installed works with review by the Public Art Advisory Committee of all proposed works.
+- Review the Public Art Strategy to enable well planned inclusion of all foreshore art projects in landscape, pedestrian areas, play spaces, lighting, media and infrastructure. - Integrate art along the waterfront to celebrate and reveal the story of the place, its Indigenous themes and contemporary cultural landscape. - Explore opportunities for a wide range of artforms and creative projects. - Ensure art is an integral part of street and landscape features with preference given to artworks that are part of an overall approach rather than stand alone pieces. - Consider how required infrastructure and design elements might be artfully imagined. - Prioritise original approaches and well designed, expertly fabricated and installed works with review by the Public Art Advisory Committee of all proposed works.